Jane

 Please contact us for advice on the tax considerations of working overseas.
 We shall respond to you shortly

 Jane is a qualified Chartered Tax Adviser and Chartered Accountant.
 She has over 20 years’ experience providing tax advice, planning and compliance services to High Net Worth individuals, families and Trustees.
+Alliotts is an accredited probate firm and Jane is authorised to undertake non-contentious probate work.

 Jane advises on a wide range of areas but specialises in:

 Sarah is a qualified Chartered Accountant and Chartered Tax Adviser.
-She has worked at Alliotts for ten years, after a career change from teaching.
+She has worked at Alliotts for over ten years, after a career change from teaching.
 She started in our audit and accounts teams, before transferring to our tax team in 2018.
 Her role involves a variety of taxes and areas: personal and corporate tax advisory; individual, companies and trusts compliance.

 She is carving out a niche in advising on tax and international mobility, perhaps inspired by a letter about her own position during a stay in China.